 When she was younger, Rose was all about junk food and by her pre-teen years was overweight and addicted to sugar.
 Though her mother tried to encourage her to “eat foods from the Earth,” Rose was not about it.
 She was diagnosed with asthma and developed a pollen allergy that required higher and higher doses of antihistamines.
 Then, when she reached middle school, kids started making fun of her for being overweight and she secretly started going to the gym.
 She found yoga after walking by a studio, and her first class left her feeling so great, she knew she was all in.
 Rose found that connecting deeper with her body made her want to change her diet, and she finally started eating her family’s Persian food instead of junk food.
 Her extra pounds, allergies, and asthma went away.
 Yoga also made her realize she wanted to change the world and she’s volunteered and traveled all over the world.

 Rose became a health coach through the Institute of Integrative Nutrition and got certified in Sports Nutrition at the International Sports Science Association.
 While in India for a volunteer trip, she began having stomach issues, lost weight, and her period stopped.
-She met with an Ayurvedic practitioner, but was pretty iffy on the whole thing, until she did her own research and realized how much the ancient practice had to offer.
+She met with an Ayurvedic practitioner, but was pretty iffy on the whole thing until she did her own research and realized how much the ancient practice had to offer.
 Rose ended up getting certified in Ayurvedic Nutrition and Cooking at the Sri Kaya Kalp Ayurvedic Institute.
 Now, she uses all that she’s learned to help people how to use Ayurvedic principles to eat right for their mind-body types.
 If you’d like to work with an Ayurvedic practitioner and need help finding one, schedule a call with Adrienne to learn about her holistic patient advocacy services.